daphnie-el/form_plus/README.md

 This project was bootstrapped with [Create React App] and styled with [styled-components](https://styled-components.com/)

-## Incomplete Task
-I eould not complete the project as the server stopped responding.
 ## Pagination and Testing
  Pagination was handled with [makotot paginated](https://www.npmjs.com/package/@makotot/paginated) while testing was done with [Cypress](https://www.cypress.io/).